HaoqingZhan/Topology-aware-texture-remapping/README.md

 ## 4 Application Scenarios
 - It is mainly used for 3D models with obvious topological characteristics of buildings and other structures;
 - Digital Twin/Smart City: Reduce resource usage of models in large-scale scenes and optimize rendering efficiency;
-- 3D Visualization Toolchain: Integrate into automated pipelines to batch process model optimization.
+- 3D Visualization Toolchain: Integrate into automated pipelines to batch process model optimization;
 - The application of topological continuity of texture atlas is still to be developed.

 ## 5 Notes
 1. Only .obj format 3D models are supported currently;
-2. If the resolution or the Texels-per-unit (TPU) is set too large, it will take longer to run.
+2. If the resolution or the Texels-per-unit (TPU) is set too large, it will take longer to run;
 3. The topological characteristics of different models are different.
-Choosing an appropriate value of n can get better results, and if n is unreasonable, it will lead to wrong results.
+Choosing an appropriate value of n can get better results, and if n is unreasonable, it will lead to wrong results;
+4. At present, the framework uses the modified MaxRects-BL algorithm to pack charts and chart combinations.
+We will introduce more advanced packing algorithms in the future.

 ## 6 Contribution